The Champion: A Model for 21st Century Strategic Leadership

 The climax of the model is having society acknowledge the strategic leader and his/her organization as their champion.
 This level of the model is achieved when the individual and organization are trusted, are seen as inclusive and dependable, and make themselves accountable.

-The Strategic Leader as Champion Model emphasizes values-driven action especially during a crisis.
-For a strategic and ethical leader, crisis response is seen as affirmation of their stewardship and not just a test.[xvi]
+The Strategic Leader as Champion Model emphasizes values-driven action, especially during a crisis.
+For a strategic and ethical leader, crisis response is seen as an affirmation of their stewardship and not just a test.[xvi]
 The model guides a leader to be forthright, calm, and fierce through bold action.
 This is possible since the model along with the key components for success in crises (communication, clarity of vision and values, and caring) are shared.

 Drawing on years of experience with crisis leadership, Coast Guard Admiral (R) Thad Allen explains that a crisis draws its strength from complexity.[xvii]
 And as such, complexity becomes a risk aggravator that requires defeat strategies.
 The strategies leaders employ during the crisis later serve to validate the model or present areas where the model needs improvements or enhancements.
 The Strategic Leader as Champion Model is built to help a strategic leader achieve success against any crisis it could to face.